National Parks FAQ Guide

 - A mile on a park road ≠ A mile on a highway.
 You might look at a park and see a 20 mile stretch and think easy, we can make it top-to-tail in 20 minutes.
 Not the case.
 Many parks have strict speed limits, winding curves, and can get backed up when traffic is high.
 Leave ample time for your trip including preparing for daylight hours and your comfort levels driving in pitch black.

 - Make sure that tank is full.
 Some of the more remote park entrances are many miles in off a local road and won’t have a gas station nearby.
 If you make it in, remember you need the same amount to make it back out.
+We've got a white-knuckle memory heading into Canyonlands that we won't forget.

 - Plans are great, adaptability is excellent.
 Roads get washed out, trails get shut down, crowds get too big.
 Sometimes your dream itinerary may not be possible, but with the right gear and the right attitude, adventure will find you.